-On April 9, 2021, the Third S-3 ("Third S-3") was declared effective by the Commission for a public offering of up to \$100 million on a "shelf offering" basis.
+On April 14, 2021, the Company's Registration Statement on Form S-3 (File No. 333-255044) ("Third S-3") was declared effective by the Commission, registering up to \$100 million of the Company's securities.
 During August 2021, the Company sold and issued approximately 19.1 million shares of common stock, at prices ranging from \$4.25 to \$5.00 per share.
 Net of underwriting discounts, legal, accounting, and other offering expenses, the Company received approximately \$87.4 million from the sale of these shares and the exercise of approximately 2.5 million warrant shares.

-On August 9, 2021, the Company entered into an underwriting agreement to offer and sell shares of common stock, pre-funded warrants to purchase common stock and warrants to purchase common stock in a public offering ("First Offering").
+On August 9, 2021, the Company entered into an underwriting agreement to offer and sell shares of common stock, pre-funded warrants to purchase common stock in a public offering ("First Offering").
 The gross proceeds of the First Offering were \$15 million, before deducting underwriting discounts, commissions, and offering expenses.